-YouTube jumped to the top of the App Store following news of mobile livestreaming expansions
+YouTube jumped to the top of the App Store following news of mobile live-streaming expansions

 One would think that all the Facebook news could have bumped up Facebook’s own apps in the App Store’s rankings.
 But YouTube outpaced both Facebook and Messenger, as well as Snapchat, which had tried to head off F8 with an AR lens update of its own.

-YouTube’s bump up in the charts is indicative of its large and powerful community, and the potential for the mobile livestreaming technology to impact the way these video creators reach their audience.
+YouTube’s bump up in the charts is indicative of its large and powerful community, and the potential for the mobile live-streaming technology to impact the way these video creators reach their audience.
 This, in turn, will make YouTube a significant threat to rival streaming services like Twitter’s Periscope and Facebook Live.

 The top 10 apps this morning are mobile games Ballz (#2, then moved to #1) and Blackbox (#7), and Messenger (#3), Snapchat (#4), Instagram (#5), Facebook (#6), Snapchat’s Bitmoji (#8), Google Maps (#9) and Netflix (#10).
 YouTube was ranked number one for most of this morning, in addition to yesterday.